go-dew/dew/docs/source/introduction.rst

 .. contents::
     :local:

-Dew is a lightweight, pragmatic command bus library for Go, designed to enhance developer experience and productivity.

-The focus of this project has been to seek a way to simplify backend application development in Go, reducing the complexity of the code and cognitive load due to managing the dependencies, a cluttered interface, and mocking the dependencies for testing.
+Dew is a command oriented interface library + Middleware System for Go.
+With the unified interface, we can be free from the cognitive load for maintaining different interfaces for each operation handler or domain logic.

 .. _minimal-example: